mercadopago/devsite-docs/guides/additional-content/your-integrations/ipn.en.md

 When you receive a notification on your platform, Mercado Pago expects a response to validate that you received it correctly.
 To do this, you need to return an `HTTP STATUS 200 (OK)` or `201 (CREATED)` status.

-The **waiting time** for confirmation of receipt of notifications is **22 seconds**.
+The **waiting time** for that confirmation is **22 seconds**.
 If this confirmation is not sent, the system will understand that the notification was not received and will **retry sending every 15 minutes** until a response is received.
 After the third attempt, the interval will be extended, but the attempts will continue.

 After responding to the notification and confirming its receipt, you can obtain the complete information of the notified resource by making a request to the corresponding API endpoint.
 To identify which endpoint to use, check the table below: